syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ### Line Style

-You can define the LineStyle for the error bar lines using [HorizontalLineStyle]() and [VerticalLineStyle]() properties as in the below code examples.
+You can define the LineStyle for the error bar lines using the [HorizontalLineStyle]() and the [VerticalLineStyle]() properties as in the following code examples.

 #### Horizontal Line Style